Punjab CM 'disobeyed' Akal Takht: SAD | Devdiscourse

 "The chief minster should not politicise this solemn occasion.
 He should let the religious function remain in the religious domain.
 Afterall, the SGPC is not asking to hold a function in the state secretariat," he added.
 Cheema also condemned the chief minister's remarks against Union minister Harsimrat Kaur Badal.

-He said using such a language on such a "pious" occasion was unwarranted.
+He said using such a language on such a "pious" occasion was not warranted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)